 Specific for a particular feature or a fix to be installed where required, a solution article (SK) will be published in Check Point Support Center with the relevant information and files for download.

-We always recommend choosing Check Point’s widely recommended version, with the latest GA Jumbo Hotfix.
-You should choose a newer GA release if the specific new features introduced by the release are important to you.
-At this time, our widely recommended version for all deployments is R81.10 with its latest GA Jumbo Hotfix.
+We always recommend choosing Check Point’s widely recommended version, with the Recommended Jumbo Hotfix.
+You should choose a newer release if the specific new features introduced by the release are important to you.
+At this time, our Recommended version for all deployments is R81.20 with its Recommended Jumbo Hotfix.

 All this information is available in the relevant Release Notes.
-In addition, with every new release, we update the Releases map, Upgrade map and Backward Compatibility map.
+In addition, with every new release, we update the Releases map, and Upgrade and Backward Compatibility maps.
 For every minor release, Check Point will always make sure there will be a supported upgrade path for future releases.